FirebaseExtended/firebase-queue/README.md

 ## Purpose of a Queue

-Queue's in Firebase can be used to perform privileged background work on data stored in a Firebase like generating thumbnails of images, filtering message contents and censoring data, or fanning data out to other locations in your Firebase.
+Queues in Firebase can be used to organize workers or perform background work on data stored in a Firebase like generating thumbnails of images, filtering message contents and censoring data, or fanning data out to other locations in your Firebase.
 First, let's define a few terms we'll use when talking about a queue:
-  - `task` - a piece of work that a queue worker can process
+  - `task` - a unit of work that a queue worker can process
   - `spec` - a definition of an operation that the queue will perform on matching tasks
   - `job` - one of more `spec`'s that specify a series of ordered operations to be performed
   - `worker` - an individual process that picks up tasks with a certain spec and processes them